abem93/JS-Advanced-Concepts-Study/README.md

 Destructuring
 - Allows you to access and you use properties and variables in objects and arrays in a more efficient and cleaner way seem pretty straight forward just need pracice using it.

+ Spread Operator
+ - the '...'
+I have used this before and had some slight knowledge of how to use it but it explained better and howand why to use.
+It allows array items to be spread out into individual arguements for function calls.